mahyarfrd70/studocu-challange/README.md

 ## Conclusion

-I'ver tried to focus on showing the both my technical skills and technologies knowledge in this project.
+In this project, I tried to demonstrate both my technical skills and my knowledge of technologies.

 Cheers.